 I have a few repurposing ideas in my head for these old tube TV shells.
 Problem is, I’ve only found this one in all the years I’ve been garage sale-ing, thrift store-ing, and garbage drive by-ing.
 I was stunned when I came across it at an estate sale without the TV.
 For $3, I couldn’t pass it up.
+I have no idea how you dispose of an old TV but, I’m glad this one was gone.

 The first thing I was asked when I went to pay for my things was, “What on earth are you going to do with it?”
 I love that question because to me, how can you not see something?
 Like how I looked at a sewing table and saw this.
 Or how I saw an old refrigerator shelf and saw this.
+The very first thing I thought was adding a chalkboard to the front were the TV was and putting a shelf in the back.

-This wooden TV shell is like pure gold to me.
+This old wooden TV shell is like pure gold to me.
 See, all I need for Christmas are $3.00 pieces of “junk” and I’ll be completely happy for the rest of my life.

 Please know some links in this post are affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.